 If you shampoo your hair when showering, first rinse off the shampoo and conditioner since they can clog skin pores when they flow down the back and then finish off by cleaning and rinsing the back.

-You don’t mention the name of the clear topical cream you are using and I suggest you replace it with an antibiotic like Mupirocin (Bactroban) or Fusidic acid (Fucidin) or Clindamycin (Evoclin foam).
+You don’t mention the name of the clear topical cream you are using and I suggest you replace it with an antibiotic like Mupirocin (Bactroban) or Fusidic acid (Fucidin) or Clindamycin (Evoclin foam) or Bacitracin.

 Take Antibiotics by Mouth